 State Doctoral Examination

-List of questions for doctoral viva voce in the field of experimental surgery
+List of questions/topics for doctoral viva voce in the field of experimental surgery

 - Standring S. Gray's Anatomy: The Anatomical Basis of Clinical Practice.
 Elsevier Churchill Livingstone.